-Amanda Wadsworth has been a passionate and dedicated career Civil Servant for over thirty-six years.
-She has worked for a number of key government departments including the Department of Transport, Department of the Environment and Department for Work and Pensions (DWP) in a variety of different job-roles ranging from operational management delivery, government procurement, learning and development.
-For the past eight years, she has held national disability-related strategy/policy roles.
+Amanda Wadsworth has been a passionate and dedicated career Civil Servant for forty years.
+She has worked for a number of key government departments including: Department for Transport, Department for the Environment and Department for Work and Pensions (DWP).
+Her career has been extensive, ranging from operational management delivery, government procurement, learning and development and latterly within DWP Strategy/ Policy.

-As the policy lead for Autism and Neurodiversity across DWP, Amanda worked strategically with other government departments and key stakeholders.
-She chaired the Hidden Impairment National Group (HING) with the aim of improving provision and services for people with Autism and Neurodiverse conditions; delivering a range of toolkits and resources to upskill staff/managers.
+As the policy lead for Autism and Neurodiversity across DWP, Amanda worked strategically with other government departments and key stakeholders, chairing the Hidden Impairment National Group (HING) with the aim of improving provision and services for people with Autism and Neurodiverse conditions, whilst developing a range of practical toolkits and resources to inform and upskill staff/managers.

 Throughout her career, her contribution has received significant recognition, as follows: